 The Chicago campus IMC Program.
 This program is designed to allow students optimum flexibility in scheduling classes.
 A full schedule is offered each fall and spring, including required courses and a selection of Principles Courses and general electives.
 Students may choose to pursue the program full-time or part-time, according to their needs.
+This program accepts new student admissions to begin in either fall or spring terms.

 Deadlines.
 A new cohort will form as needed for each fall semester.
 The deadline for admission is July 15 each year, and the deadline for registration is August 1.